redsymbol/faws/README.md

  - ami-waiton - Wait for the image to reach a useful state
  - ami-describe-anscestors - What images are this image derived from?
  - ami-describe-children - What images are derived from this image?
+ - ami-tag-image - Tag an existing image like ami-create-image does

 ## Credentials & Region Setup